 The NBIS bridge length is a measurement along the center of the roadway between undercopings of abutments, spring lines of arches, or the extreme ends of openings for multiple boxes.
-This measurement is coded to the nearest lesser tenth of a foot and may be different from the measurement entered in WSBIS Item 1340 - Structure Length.
+This measurement is coded to the nearest tenth of a foot and may be different from the measurement entered in WSBIS Item 1340 - Structure Length.
 See Structure Length for examples on how to determine the NBIS Length.
+If a measurement is even very minimally over 20 feet long, round up to the next 10th of a foot.